STAPM/tobalcepi/README.md

 ### Tobacco

-1.  `RRtob()` takes a lookup table of the risks associated with current vs. never smoking and assigns these to individuals based on their smoking state, age and sex (Webster et al.
+1.  `tobalcepi::RRtob()` takes a lookup table of the risks associated with current vs. never smoking and assigns these to individuals based on their smoking state, age and sex (Webster et al.
     [2018](#ref-webster2018risk)).
-2. We are in the process of developing the function `RRTobDR()` to stratify the risks of some cancers according to the amount smoked per day by current smokers.
-There is limited info on these dose-reponse effects, so we are gradually building up the epidemiological detail in this area as we review, critically appraise and integrate new risk data into our modelling.
+2. We are in the process of developing the function `tobalcepi::RRTobDR()` to stratify the risks of some cancers according to the amount smoked per day by current smokers.
+There is limited info on these dose-response effects, so we are gradually building up the epidemiological detail in this area as we review, critically appraise and integrate new risk data into our modelling.

 ### Lag times